Ermesoml/crawler-test/README.md

 ## Output Files

-The crawler outputs results to the `results` directory..
+The crawler outputs results to the `results` directory.
+The old results outputs is always being deleted when running the project.